quickwit-oss/quickwit/docs/overview/concepts/indexing.md

 ## Data sources

 A data source designates the location and set of parameters that allow to connect to and ingest data from an external data store, which can be a file, a stream, or a database.
 Often, Quickwit simply refers to data sources as "sources".
 The indexing engine supports file-based and stream-based sources.
-Finally, Quickwit can insert data into an index from one or multiple sources, defined in the index config.
+Quickwit can insert data into an index from one or multiple sources, defined in the index config.

 ### File sources